rconradharris/rconradharris.github.com/_posts/2013-01-14-getting-cinder-up-and-running.markdown

 Now that the volume has been attached, you need to perform some setup within the instance so that you can actually use it.

+1. First, login to your instance

+        $ ssh myinstance

-1. First ensure that the device is present:
+2. Next, ensure that the device for new volume is present:

         $ ls /dev/xvdb
         /dev/xvdb

-2. Assuming it's present, you can now add a format it.
-If you want to use a specific filesystem, just add the appropriate options:
+3. Assuming it's present, you can now add a format it.
+If you want to use a specific filesystem, just add the appropriate option:

         $ mkfs /dev/xvdb

-3. Mount the newly formatted disk
+4. Mount the newly formatted disk

         $ mkdir /cindervol
         $ mount /dev/xvdb /cindervol

-4. Verify that the newly mounted volume has the correct size.
+5. Finally, verify that the newly mounted volume has the correct size.

         $ df -h
         Filesystem            Size  Used Avail Use% Mounted on